 1. Mosquito Bay, Vieques

-Mosquito Bay holds the Guinness World Record for the highest concentration of bioluminescent organisms on the planet.
-The isolation of the island prevents light pollution, so the effect is immediate and overwhelming.
-Every paddle stroke erupts into what looks like a sub-aquatic meteor shower trailing off the stern.
+Mosquito Bay holds the Guinness World Record for the highest concentration of bioluminescent dinoflagellates on Earth.
+Vieques is undeveloped and has almost no light pollution, so the effect is immediate — every paddle stroke looks like a sub-aquatic meteor trail peeling off the stern.
+Fish darting under your kayak leave visible comet streaks.

-This is the definitive choice for anyone who wants the purest and most intense experience.
-The tradeoff is simply getting there.
+This is the definitive pick if you want the purest, most intense version of the experience.
+The tradeoff is simply getting to the island.

 Quick Stats:

-• Best for: Eco-purists, couples, and travelers with flexible itineraries willing to stay overnight.
+• Best for: Eco-purists, couples, travelers with flexible itineraries willing to overnight

 puerto rico bioluminescent bay tours read before booking 1